Supplemental Retirement Plans 403(b) and 457(b)

 Yes, an employee can take out a loan against the 403(b) or 457(b).
 If you are no longer employed by UNM you cannot take out a loan.

-We have five approved vendors available under both the 403(b) and 457(b) annuity plans.
+We have four approved vendors available under both the 403(b) and 457(b) annuity plans.
 They are: